Tenebrae (film): Plot

-Germani discovers that Berti was obsessed with Neal's novels, and believes the killings will stop now that Berti is dead.
+Germani discovers that Berti was obsessed with Neal's novels and believes the killings will stop now that Berti is dead.
 However, Bullmer, who is having an affair with Jane, is stabbed to death while waiting for his lover in a public square.
 Gianni is haunted by the thought that he missed the importance of something he saw at Berti's house.
 He returns to the house and suddenly remembers that he had heard Berti confessing to his attacker: "I killed them all, I killed them all!"
 Before Gianni can share this detail with anyone, he is strangled to death from the back seat of his car.

-Jane sits at her kitchen table with a pistol when a figure leaps through her window and hacks off one of her arms.
-The wound sprays blood over the kitchen walls before Jane falls to the floor.
-The killer continues to hack at her until she is dead, at which point Neal is revealed to be the murderer.
-Upon learning the details of Berti's sadistic murder spree, Neal recovered a previously repressed memory involving his murder of a girl who had sexually humiliated him when he was a youth in Rhode Island.
-The memory tormented Neal and inflamed his previously repressed lust for blood, driving him insane.
+Jane sits at her kitchen table with a pistol when a figure leaps through her window and hacks her to death.
+Inspector Altieri arrives at the house and is killed with an axe to the back.
+Germani and Anne arrive soon afterward and confront the murderer, who is revealed to be Neal.
+Upon learning the details of Berti's sadistic murder spree, Neal recalled a previously repressed memory involving his murder of a girl who had sexually humiliated him when he was a youth in Rhode Island.
+The memory tormented Neal and inflamed his previously-repressed lust for blood, driving him insane.

-Inspector Altieri arrives at the house and Neal kills her.
-Germani and Anne arrive soon afterwards; surrounded, Neal sees that he cannot escape and seemingly slits his throat in front of them.
-Finding the telephone out of order, Germani and Anne go outside to report the incident from the car radio.
-Germani returns to the house where he gets murdered by Neal, who had faked his own death.
-Neal waits inside for Anne to return, but when she opens the door, she accidentally knocks over a metal sculpture that impales and kills Neal.
-The horror-stricken Anne stands in the rain screaming repeatedly.
+Surrounded, Neal sees that he cannot escape and slits his throat in front of Germani and Anne.
+Finding the telephone out of order, they go outside to report the incident from the car radio.
+Germani returns to the house, where he is murdered by Neal, who has faked his death using a trick razor.
+Neal waits inside for Anne to return, but when she opens the door, she knocks over a metal sculpture that impales and kills Neal.
+A horrified Anne stands in the rain screaming.